ogniandantchev/ML_engineer_nd009_capstone/report.md

 + The main goal was to learn how implement and deploy DeepAR+ model for time series forecast to AWS Amazon Forecast.

-+ The DeepAR+ model of Amazon Forecast (notebook 04) has RMSE of 2.806, while the custom Dilated Causal CNN (notebook 03) has an MSE 0.0037 (or RMSE = MSE **2 = 0.061).
++ The DeepAR+ model of Amazon Forecast (notebook 04) has RMSE of 2.806, while the custom Dilated Causal CNN (notebook 03) has an MSE 0.0037 (or $RMSE=\sqrt{MSE} = 0.061$).
 Of course it is not fare to compare a model based on just one time series, to the multivariate custom model.

 + the total cost of training and deploying the model at AWS Amazon Forecast was EUR 0.78 (USD 0.91)